-New York pulses with nightlife excitement, from casino gambling to dinner and a show.
-And of course, there are scores of LGBT nightclubs and bars from Long Island to Buffalo, and just about everywhere in between.
+New York pulses with nightlife, from dinner and a show to dancing till dawn.
+And of course, there are scores of gay and lesbian nightclubs and bars from Long Island to Buffalo, and just about everywhere in between.

-Since nightlife is constantly changing in New York City - even night to night - you might want to check out Time Out New York, NEXT or GO magazine and their regular coverage of LGBT culture and the best places to party.
+Since nightlife is constantly changing in New York City - even night to night - you might want to check out nycgo.com/gay, or Time Out New York, Next or Go magazines--all available for free at locations around the city--with their regular coverage of LGBT culture and the best places to party.

-Blanche has long been a favorite neighborhood bar in Long Island's South Farmingdale gay community, and so have the Veranda at The Long Island Eagle in Bay Shore and The New Bunk House, a Patchogue dance club.
-On Fire Island in Cherry Grove and The Pines, you'll find numerous bars and discos where you can twirl until dawn.
+Blanche has long been a favorite neighborhood bar on Long Island, and the Veranda at the Long Island Eagle in Bay Shore brings in a friendly mixed LGBT crowd.
+On Fire Island, Cherry Grove and The Pines are home to numerous bayside bars and discos where you can twirl into the night all summer long.

-Waterworks pub and dance club is Albany's oldest gay night spot, Rocks is a friendly neighborhood gay bar/nightclub, and Oh Bar - voted "Best Gay Bar" by Metroland - has a popular outdoor patio and garden.
+A little further north in Albany, Waterworks Pub and dance club is Albany's oldest gay night spot, Rocks is a friendly neighborhood gay bar/nightclub, and Oh Bar has a popular outdoor patio and garden.